 Effective for Federal Direct Loans first disbursed on or after July 1, 2006, the interest rate is fixed.
 Prior to this date, Federal Direct Loan interest rates were variable.
-Federal Direct Loan interest rates change from year to year (in July) and may also change specifically for one type or the other; Subsidized, Unsubsidized, or Graduate PLUS.
-For loans disbursed after July 1, 2022, the interest rate for Unsubsidized Loans is 6.54 percent.
+Federal Direct Loan interest rates change from year to year (in July) and may also change specifically for one type or the other; Subsidized, Unsubsidized, or PLUS.
+For loans disbursed after July 1, 2024, the interest rate for Unsubsidized Loans for graduate students is 8.08 percent.
 Students who received loans prior to the aforementioned dates and who still have balances outstanding on those loans will continue with the interest rate rules in effect at the time of their original loans.
 Borrowers will also be charged an origination fee.
 The origination fee represents the lender's (the federal government) fee for making the loan.
-For loans disbursed after October 1, 2020 and before October 1, 2023, the origination fee is 1.057 percent.
+For loans disbursed on or after October 1, 2020, the origination fee is 1.057 percent.